Canada Geese Notecard

 Canada Geese (Branta canadensis)

 The insistent, musical honking of Canada geese in V-shaped migratory flocks foretells the coming of fall and the return of spring.
-American Indians thought a severe winter could be expected if wild geese flew south in early August.
 The wedge-shaped formation, typical of many waterfowl, has aerodynamic and energy-saving advantages.
 The lead position requires the greatest energy expenditure and the leader changes periodically.
 Canada geese migrate by day or night.
 Biologists believe that migratory birds use many cues to guide their flights, including topography of the land, meteorological conditions, the sun, stars, and the Earth’s magnetic field.

 The Canada goose is found from the Atlantic to the Pacific coasts and from Mexico to the Arctic coast of Canada.
 This goose is a grazer and can live in many different habitats.
 It spends most of its time near rivers, lakes, or marshes, often feeding in grasslands or fields of grain.